dariuszKlimko/BaseBackend/README.md

 Prepare .env file from .env.example.

 ### Run application
-Go to directory "/HealthAPI" in terminal.
+1) Go to directory "/HealthAPI" in terminal.

-Only for macOS users: in terminal run two commmands:
+2) If you are Windows users go to point 3, otherwise run two commmands:
 ```
 chmod +x docker/docker-entrypoint.sh
 ```